21 Apr National Infertility Awareness Week

-God’s answer was different for us and we are happy with now this.
+God’s answer was different for us and we’re happy where we are now.
 Not every person is married, has children, a job, a home.
 Our story is different than many others.
-We are blessed beyond measure with two dogs now (we miss you, Willie), a wonderful family and many friends!
-We also have two nephews, a niece and so many friends’ children we get to love on and also even listed as taking care of one of my best friend’s children if anything happens to them.
+We are blessed beyond measure with our dogs (two dogs have passed on, Willie & Sweet Pea…but Trooper is our only dog now), a wonderful family and many friends!
+We also have two nephews, a niece and so many friends’ children we get to love on and also taking care of one of my best friend’s children if anything happens to them.

-At age 37 or 38, I started to have terrible hot flashes and night sweats.
-I had the worst sleep I had ever had and all of this continued for about a year.
+Before I turned 38, I started to have terrible hot flashes and night sweats.
+I had the worst sleep I’d ever experienced and this all continued for over a year.
 I also still had terrible lower back pain.
 I went to see a gynecological specialist that had huge success in pelvic pain and lower back pain for women.
 We reviewed all of the procedures that had been performed.
 He really thought there was residual endometriosis left and also scar tissue that was causing the pain.
-He suggested another surgery of the same procedures done before to cut out all of the endometriosis and also any scar tissue.
+He suggested another surgery of the same procedures to cut out all of the endometriosis and also any scar tissue.
 This procedure was done in July of 2015 at age 39.
 He found multiple spots of endometriosis including on my left ovary and a fibroid on my uterus.
 He removed all of the spots he could find.

 I get asked the question all of the time…even now, “Have you considered adoption?”.
 The answer is yes, we considered it.
 It wasn’t right for us at the time when we were told I was not able to get pregnant or carry to term if we were to possibly get pregnant.
 Options of surrogacy and adoption were explained to us, but those options Bart and I couldn’t agree on.